 Late-blooming cherry trees in Northern Virginia and Washington DC inject a burst of pink into the spring landscape.
 Kwanzan Cherry trees bloom 2 to 3 weeks after the peak Tidal Basin bloom, which is dominated by the more delicate Yoshino Cherry.

 Late-blooming Kwanzan trees give us another chance to capture beautiful cherry blossom photos before spring slides into summer.
-Their large, puffy flowers are perfect as a romantic backdrop or a beautiful close-up.
+These big, puffy flowers are my favorite cherry blossoms and they make a lovely backdrop for photos.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.